Headquarters Banner

 John B. Noyes.

-Samp is dried corn kernals stamped and chopped until broken but not as fine as meal. (from Wikipedia).
+Note: Samp is dried corn kernals stamped and chopped until broken but not as fine as meal.

 Return to Top of Page

-Letter of James Ramsey, Expedition to Bath, Va.
+Letter of James Ramsey, Another Expedition to Virginia

 Sir John’s run Va Dec 14th 1861.